comradequinn/gen/README.md

     * Basic schemas can be defined using a simple schema definition language
     * Complex schemas can be defined using OpenAPI Schema objects expressed as JSON (either inline or in dedicated files)
   * Interactive-mode activity indicators can be disabled to aid effective redirection and piping
-* Full support for attaching files and directories to prompts
+* Support for attaching one or many files to prompts
   * Interrogate individual code, markdown and text files or entire workspaces
   * Describe image files and PDFs
-* Personalisation of responses
+* System prompt configuration
-  * Specify persistent, personal or contextual information and style preferences to tailor your responses
+  * Specify general and user/use-case based system prompt content
 * Model configuration
   * Specify custom model configurations to fine-tune output